 From time to time, we receive orders of assessment from the Indian tax authorities assessing additional taxable income on us and/or our subsidiaries in connection with their review of our tax returns.
 We currently have a few orders of assessment outstanding and are vigorously disputing those assessments.
+We have described below assessment orders that we believe could be material to our company given the magnitude of the claim.
 In case of disputes, the Indian tax authorities may require us to deposit with them all or a portion of the disputed amount pending resolution of the matter on appeal.
 Any amount paid by us as deposits will be refunded to us with interest if we succeed in our appeals.

-In January 2009, we received an order of assessment from the Indian tax authorities that we believe could be material to our company given the magnitude of the claim.
-The order assessed additional taxable income for fiscal 2005 on WNS Global, our wholly-owned Indian subsidiary, that could give rise to an estimated Rs.
-728.1 million (\$15.2 million based on the exchange rate on June 30, 2009) in additional taxes, including interest of Rs.
-225.9 million (\$4.7 million based on the exchange rate on June 30, 2009).
+In January 2009, we received an order of assessment from the Indian tax authorities that assessed additional taxable income for fiscal 2005 on WNS Global, our wholly-owned Indian subsidiary, that could give rise to an estimated Rs.
+728.1 million (\$15.1 million based on the exchange rate on September 30, 2009) in additional taxes, including interest of Rs.
+225.9 million (\$4.7 million based on the exchange rate on September 30, 2009).
 The assessment order alleges that the transfer price we applied to international transactions between WNS Global and our other wholly-owned subsidiaries was not appropriate, disallows certain expenses claimed as tax deductible by WNS Global and disallows a tax holiday benefit claimed by us.
 After consultation with our Indian tax advisors, we believe the chances that we would be able to overturn the assessment on appeal are strong and we intend to continue to vigorously dispute the assessment.
 Furthermore, first level Indian appellate authorities have recently ruled in our favor in our dispute against an assessment order assessing additional taxable income for fiscal 2004 on WNS Global based on similar allegations on transfer pricing and tax deductibility of similar expenses and overturned the assessment.
 Although this ruling is not binding on the appellate authorities hearing our dispute on the aforesaid assessment on fiscal 2005 received in January 2009, we believe it will serve as persuasive authority in support of our position.
 In March 2009, we deposited \$0.2 million with the Indian tax authorities pending resolution of the dispute.

-Further, in March 2009, we received from the Indian service tax authority an assessment order demanding payment of Rs.
-348.1 million (\$7.3 million based on the exchange rate on June 30, 2009) of service tax and related penalty for the period from March 1, 2003 to January 31, 2005.
+In March 2009, we received from the Indian service tax authority an assessment order demanding payment of Rs.
+348.1 million (\$7.2 million based on the exchange rate on September 30, 2009) of service tax and related penalty for the period from March 1, 2003 to January 31, 2005.
 The assessment order alleges that service tax is payable on BPO services provided by WNS Global to clients in India.
 After consultation with our Indian tax advisors, we believe the chances that either of these assessments would be upheld against us are remote.
 We intend to continue to vigorously dispute the assessment.
 We have filed an appeal to the Appellate Tribunal against the said assessment order on April 29, 2009 and the appeal is currently pending.